StenSipma/astrometry_net_client/README.rst

 Examples
 --------
-For examples see the (upcomming) examples directory.
+Some elaborate examples can be found in the ``examples`` directory.
+For more specific usage, refer to the documentation.